-10 Nigel Jollands, 'Mind the gap.
+Nigel Jollands, 'Mind the gap.
 Quantifying the principal-agent problem in energy efficiency', OECD/IEA, 2007.

-11 The energy services approach gets round the principal-agent dilemma.
+The energy services approach gets round the principal-agent dilemma.
 Instead of expecting tenants or owners to invest in energy savings measures, an energy savings company offers to do so.
 It is repaid through a share of the energy savings that accumulate as a result.

-Another example of a barrier is the 'principalagent split', which refers to the problem that the person who needs to make the investment is not necessarily the one reaping the benefits.10 The landlord may be responsible for renovating a property, but the tenant for paying the energy bill.
+Another example of a barrier is the 'principal-agent split', which refers to the problem that the person who needs to make the investment is not necessarily the one reaping the benefits.
+The landlord may be responsible for renovating a property, but the tenant for paying the energy bill.
 The tenant may not be planning to stay long enough to recoup important investments, such as insulation.
 On the other hand, it may be difficult for the landlord to persuade the tenant to help pay for such measures through savings made on the energy bill.
 The consequence is a lack of motivation on all sides.
-Again public policy can help, for example by providing an adequate framework for a market in energy services.11 Another approach to understanding why we fail to achieve costeffective energy savings looks at how energy consumption is created.
-Such research may, for example, seek to understand how new technologies change social practices so that they become more energy intensive.
-Rather than focusing on the energy efficiency of specific products (engines, buildings and so on), it focuses on how we move around or heat and cool our houses.
-Based on such studies, public policy may encourage the kind of natural cooling practices (the location and design of building, the choice of materials) that has allowed generations of Portuguese, Italian, Spanish and French people to keep their homes cool without installing electricity-guzzling airconditioning units.12 Such studies tend to use theoretical models other than economics.
-They can nevertheless, often through empirical work, inform the design and implementation of policy in very concrete ways, for example by drawing attention to the many actors that need to be mobilised for a low-carbon renovation of the building stock.13
+Again public policy can help, for example by providing an adequate framework for a market in energy services.
+The services of the provided of the provide it focuses on how we move around or heat and cool our houses.
+Based on such studies, public policy may encourage the kind of natural cooling practices (the location and design of building, the choice of materials) that has allowed generations of Portuguese, Italian, Spanish and French people to keep their homes cool without installing electricity-guzzling airconditioning units.
+12 Such studies tend to use theoretical models other than economics.
+They can nevertheless, often through empirical work, inform the design and implementation of policy in very concrete ways, for example by drawing attention to the many actors that need to be mobilised for a low-carbon renovation of the building stock.